Sugar Cane Growers Cooperative of Florida: History

-Glades Sugar House

-Once formed, the Cooperative's immediate need was to build a state-of-the-art processing facility and agricultural equipment to harvest the sugar cane grown by its members.
+Once formed, the Cooperative's immediate need was to build a processing facility and agricultural equipment to harvest the sugar cane grown by its members.
 The member-growers were assessed 30 cents per ton produced in 1960 to pay for the feasibility study to build their own sugar mill.
 In April 1961, the decision was made to build the mill, named Glades Sugar House.
 The mill opened on November 22, 1962, with the capacity to grind 6,000 tons of sugarcane per day.

+In 2005, California and Hawaiian Sugar Company was acquired by American Sugar Refining, a company owned by Florida Crystals and the Sugar Cane Growers Cooperative of Florida.
+Florida Crystals is a privately held company that is part of FLO-SUN, a sugar empire of the Fanjul family.

-Today, Glades Sugar House is one of the largest raw sugar mills in the world with the capacity to grind 26,000 tons of sugarcane per day.
+Glades Sugar House is one of the largest raw sugar mills in the world with the capacity to grind 26,000 tons of sugarcane per day.
 It operates 24-hours a day through the 150-day harvest season.
-The mill grinds approximately 3 million tons of sugarcane each annual harvest, producing more than a half-billion pounds of raw sugar per year.

-Glades Sugar House is a modern manufacturing facility, and also the center of the Cooperative's operations.
-As such, it symbolizes of the benefits of small and medium-sized farms coming together to achieve economies of scale that allow them to compete as a major player in an important commodities market.

-Governance

-The Cooperative's 45 members elect a Board of Directors to guide its policy and operations.
-Since its inception, each member is treated equally, with each member having one vote.
-Equal voice in Cooperative business keeps the organization unified and thriving in a competitive marketplace.